-A student who provides notice of cancellation within five (5) calendar days of signing an Enrollment Agreement is entitled to a refund of all monies paid.
-Notice of cancellation must be conveyed to Cummings Graduate Institute Registrar in any manner available to the student (Mail: Cummings Graduate Institute, Attn: Registrar, 16515 S. 40th St., Suite 143, Phoenix, AZ 85048; Email: registrar@cummingsinstitute.com; Phone: 480-285-1761 ext.3; or fax: 480-999-5641).
+A student who provides notice of cancellation within five (5) business days of signing an Enrollment Agreement is entitled to a refund of all monies paid.
+Notice of cancellation may be conveyed to any Cummings Graduate Institute staff member in any manner available to the student (Mail: Cummings Graduate Institute 16515 S. 40th St., Suite 143, Phoenix, AZ 85048; Email: info@cummingsinstitute.com; Phone: 480-285-1761 ext.3; or Fax: 480-999-5641).

 The effective date of cancellation will be determined by the date in which the student first reached out (i.e. via phone, fax, email, or by postmark on indicated on request letter through the mail).
-Any monies paid to CGI, outside of the Nonrefundable Application Fee, will be refunded.
-The refund will be distributed to the student within thirty (30) days of notification.
+Any monies paid to CGI, including the Application Fee, will be refunded.
+The refund will be distributed to the student within thirty (30) calendar days of notification.